Logannford/work-placement-starter-repo/CHALLENGES.md

 I have thrown you in the deep here a bit (sorry, it is how I learned though!).
 If you get stuck remember, Google is your best friend.
 Or just give a developer a shout.
 We're all happy to help.

+Although we have outlined the below challenges for you to strengthen your understanding of web dev, please feel free to reach out with better tasks / challenges you feel would be more beneficial to your time with us 🤓

 ## 🌟 Level 1: Getting Started (Super Easy!)

 ### Challenge 1: Change Text Colors